Student FAQs

 Who are the current Feminist & Gender Studies majors?

-List of current Feminist & Gender Studies majors.
+Click here to see a list of current Feminist & Gender Studies majors and minors.

-List of Feminist & Gender Studies major and minor alumni.
+Click here to see a list of Feminist & Gender Studies alumni.

 What can I do with a Feminist & Gender Studies major after graduating?

-You can also read our Alumni Spotlight column and see our news and events to get an up-close look at what other students have done since graduating.
+You can also read our Alumni Spotlight column and see our news and events to see some of what other students have done since graduating.

 How do I declare the minor?

-We recommend students take some courses with Professor Lewis, Professor Guessous, and/or Professor Kumar before deciding to minor.
+We recommend students take some courses with Professors Lewis, Guessous, Kumar, and/or Chavez before deciding to minor.
 Subsequently, students may contact any of these professors to discuss declaring.
 Please note, though, students do not choose their minor advisor.
 Rather, to be considerate of labor equity, we have an advising rotation practice that will be explained to students at the point of declaration.

 Can I choose my minor advisor?